-- 23. The 2020 Route to 11,000 Housing Strategy for Southwark, highlights an acute shortage of council housing and a continuing need for affordable housing.
+- 22. The 2020 Route to 11,000 Housing Strategy for Southwark, highlights an acute shortage of council housing and a continuing need for affordable housing.
 20,000 residents are currently on the council's waiting list; and there are 52,597 homes in management.
 The borough is experiencing very high house prices that are outside the reach of many of its residents.
 It has the highest house prices in the housing sub-region.
 The average property price is in the borough is £654,779 which is an increase of 3.9% in the last year.
 This compares with the average London property price of £603,855 which is a change of 1.4% in the last year.
 The rental market in the borough is also experiencing high rent levels with average lower quartile rent for a two bed in excess of £2,000 per month.
-The average income per house hold is £31,000, making ownership and rental options out of reach. - 24.
+The average income per house hold is £31,000, making ownership and rental options out of reach. - 23.
 At the time of the 2011 census there were 18,547 overcrowded households in Southwark, a higher number, and a higher percentage (15.3%), than any of the other four boroughs in the sub-region.
 Over the period 1981-2012 the population of Southwark increased by 34%, the fastest growth in the sub-region by some margin.
-This helps to demonstrate a continuing need for more homes and particularly for affordable homes in the borough. - 25.
-Cabinet agreed a new vision for Southwark through its 2013 to 2043 housing strategy which included a principle to use every tool at our disposal to increase the supply of all kinds of homes across Southwark. - 26.
-The proposals to increase the supply of affordable, good quality homes will benefits households in need from all Southwark communities, and will increase the housing options available for older people and people with disabilities. - 27.
+This helps to demonstrate a continuing need for more homes and particularly for affordable homes in the borough. - 24.
+Cabinet agreed a new vision for Southwark through its 2013 to 2043 housing strategy which included a principle to use every tool at our disposal to increase the supply of all kinds of homes across Southwark. - 25.
+The proposals to increase the supply of affordable, good quality homes will benefits households in need from all Southwark communities, and will increase the housing options available for older people and people with disabilities. - 26.
 Those households in the vicinity of the new developments may experience inconvenience and disruption in the short term, whilst works are taking place but such communities will benefit in the longer term from the provision of new homes.
 Particularly as 100% of these homes will be let to existing tenants from the local area subject to an agreed local lettings policy.
-The council's local lettings policy is currently under review. - 28.
+The council's local lettings policy is currently under review.
+If the review is completed in time for the delivery of this project, then 100% local lettings may apply. - 27.
 As the projects are refurbishment/conversion of existing street properties, not located on an estate consultation in line with the charter of principles agreed by cabinet in November 2014, will not apply.
 We will however, ensure that any residents affected by works will be notified prior to works commencing.